Rishi Saxena

 Rishi Saxena (born 3 March 1990), is an Indian actor who primarily works in Marathi and Hindi television and films.
 He is best known for his lead role in Zee Marathi's Kahe Diya Pardes as Shivkumar Shukla.

 Personal life

 Rishi Saxena and Isha Keskar are currently in a live-in relationship.
 Their relationship was first hinted at when Rishi posted a picture with Isha on his Instagram story in 2018.
 The couple initially met on the set of Chala Hawa Yeu Dya, where Isha was impressed by Rishi's calm demeanor during their first meet.
-Later, they began conversing at the Zee Marathi Awards, with Isha taking the initiative to approach Rishi.
+Later, they began conversing at the Zee Marathi Utsav Natyancha Awards, with Isha taking the initiative to approach Rishi.

 Career

 Saxena started his career in 2016 with Zee Marathi's Kahe Diya Pardes as Shivkumar Shukla.
 He also starred in Colors Marathi's Ghadge & Suun.
 He mostly appeared in Digpal Lanjekar's movie such as Fatteshikast, Pawankhind, Sher Shivraj, Subhedar.

 In 2023, he appeared in Colors TV's Saavi Ki Savaari as Manav Jain.
 From 2023 to 2024, he has been playing ACP Bajirao Rane in StarPlus's Ghum Hai Kisikey Pyaar Meiin.